 The Honda City is Honda Cars Philippines, Inc. (HCPI)’s entry to the subcompact sedan segment.
-Now on its 5th generation in the country, It comes with a refined look similar to its bigger brothers the Honda Civic and Honda Accord.
+Now on its 7th generation across the globe, and 5th in the Philippines, It comes with a refined look similar to its bigger brothers the Honda Civic and Honda Accord.
 The City comes in a small and practical package ticking all the right boxes for those looking to get a versatile sedan.
 It comes with a large grille at the front along with LED headlights for the higher variants and halogen bulbs for the lower models.

 The updated City features a roomy interior and has modern amenities, plus an ample amount of storage spaces.
 The interior seats come in black fabric for the lower variants or black leather for the range-topping variants matching the interior theme of black.
 Climate controls can either be had with manual buttons or with a touch panel layout.